webonyx/graphql-php/docs/getting-started.md

 page and install it locally.

 # Hello World
-Let's create a type system that will be capable to process following simple query:
+Let's create a type system that will be capable to process the following simple query:
 ```
 query {
   echo(message: "Hello World")